pawan185/java_project/README.md

-Real-Time Chat Application with Encryption
+# Real-Time Chat Application with Encryption
-Overview
 This is a simple real-time chat application built in Java.
 It uses AES encryption to secure messages between clients and the server.

-Features
+## Features
 Real-time messaging between multiple clients
 AES encryption for secure communication
 Simple command-line interface